FerretDB/FerretDB/website/docs/contributing.md

 If not, please let us know by [creating an issue](https://github.com/FerretDB/FerretDB/issues/new/choose).
 You can create issues for bugs, documentation, features, or enhancements.
 * You can identify issues you would like to work on by looking at the [open issues](https://github.com/FerretDB/FerretDB/issues) for this repository.
-* For first-time contributors looking for issues to work on, kindly check the issues that are labeled [good-first-issues](https://github.com/FerretDB/FerretDB/contribute)
+* The most straightforward way to start contributing to this repository is to select issues that are labeled [good-first-issues](https://github.com/FerretDB/FerretDB/contribute)

 ## Contributing to dance